 Paula Green, RLA, ASLA

 With 25 years working in landscape architecture and civil engineering, Paula brings to Stevens & Associates her experience in planting designs, green infrastructure, stormwater treatment and drainage designs, pedestrian and parking design, and rendering and three-dimensional graphics.
 She is registered as a Landscape Architect in both Vermont and Massachusetts.
 Previous projects include site design for the Founders Lodge at Stratton Mountain, a wedding garden at Okemo Mountain Resort, and several village green and roadway designs throughout New England.

 Tom Jandernoa brings a passion for regenerative and ecological design, food security, and sustainable development to his work at Stevens & Associates.
 Trained at the nearby Conway School of Landscape Design, he has experience designing and maintaining edible landscapes as well as planning residential and institutional landscapes of various scales.
 In his current role, he participates in landscape design, rendering, and plan development.
 Tom also uses his background in graphic design to support the staff with graphics development of all sorts, from marketing materials to public project presentations.

 Pam came to Stevens & Associates with a wide range of community experience in banking and real estate.
 Her skills, energy and enthusiasm are a welcome addition to the team and valuable in helping manage the office.
 She has lived in Brattleboro for 15 years and Vermont for the past 28.

-Betsey Brackett brings over 15 years of experience in direct marketing, project coordination, and account management.
-She is excited to apply her business knowledge within the areas of building & landscape design, as well as feed her interest in historic preservation and restoration.
-In addition to her work at Stevens & Associates, Betsey volunteers in the community for a nonprofit organization and enjoys travelling to new places with her family.
+Betsey brings over 15 years of experience in direct marketing, project coordination, and account management.
+She is excited to apply her business knowledge within the areas of architecture, engineering and landscape architecture, as well as feed her interest in historic preservation and restoration.
+In addition to her work at Stevens & Associates, Betsey enjoys volunteering in the community and traveling to new places with her family.